 Anyone who’s spent time around real estate professionals will likely have heard the adage “disclose, disclose, disclose!”
-It’s worth your time to discover these 4 things sellers need to know about real estate disclosures in Southern California.
+It’s worth your time to discover these 4 things sellers need to know about real estate disclosures in Greater Los Angeles.

 While you may consider holding back information you’re aware of, which may not be legally required in your state, it’s wise to disclose the information to fend off any possibility of future court proceedings.
 In other words, you need to disclose EVERYTHING – which may end up lowering your asking price.
 It’s best to sell directly to Homesmith Group as is!
 Learn more about how we can help you by sending us a message or giving us a call at (855) HOMESMITH (466-3764) today!